keenanromain/DecemberCal/README.md

-#DecemberCal 📅
+# DecemberCal 📅

-This project is an event-driven calendar application that lets users create, update, view, and delete events that they schedule through a simple interface.
+This project is an event-driven calendar application that lets users create, view, update, and delete events that they schedule through a simple web interface.

 The project was developed using a microservice architecture composed of four independently containerized services:

 1. **Postgres** – the central relational database for persistent storage
-2. **Read-Service (Go**)** – the backend service responsible for data reads
+2. **Read-Service (Go)** – the backend service responsible for data reads
 3. **Write-Service (TypeScript)** – the backend service responsible for data writes, updates, and deletes
 4. **Frontend** – a lightweight UI that interacts with the read/write services